Skip to main content

 Know justice, know peace

-A look at the theory and contemporary movements for justice, led by Dr. Monica Smith.
-Dr. Smith was Augustana's first Vice President for Diversity, Equity and Inclusion, a role she held from 2018-2023.
+A look at the theory and contemporary movements for justice, led by Dr. Gauri Pitale, Vice President for Diversity, Equity and Inclusion.
+Dr. Pitale discusses the importance of justice within the context of Augustana's mission and appreciation for all people.

 Session two